 This morning we’re going to talk about what the Bible has to say about moms and what God’s pattern is.
 It is amazing, frankly, how our society has changed.
 It’s amazing how our society’s perception of a woman has changed, how the society’s design for her role has changed.
-If you ever happen to be rummaging through any old magazines or old newspapers, the kind you see in old bookstores and in your garage and your attic somewhere and you look at the women that are portrayed in some of the ads in the past.
-You see mothers rocking babies and women in kitchens cooking dinner for families, using some special product or a woman sitting on a bed reading stories to her children.
+If you ever happen to be rummaging through any old magazines or old newspapers, the kind you see in old bookstores and in your garage or your attic somewhere, and you look at the women that are portrayed in some of the ads in the past; you see mothers rocking babies, and women in kitchens cooking dinner for families, using some special product, or a woman sitting on a bed reading stories to her children.
 Pictures like that, images like that almost sound like fiction in our world today.

 When you look at the woman in advertising today, you see her dressed up in a slick business suit and swinging a briefcase as she sails down a crowded street.
 Or you see her in tights doing aerobics, or in a skimpy bathing suit half exposed.